GEN-8001 Take Control of your PhD Journey: from (P)reflection to Publishing - 2 stp

 Day 2 (mandatory)

-3. Open access publishing This seminar discusses what open access means, advantages and disadvantages for academics, and how our choices as researchers affect both the scientific and the general community.
-It particularly emphasizes on open access as compared to publishing with traditional publishers.
-Participants further learn how to evaluate OA publication channels, and receive information about the UiT Publication Fund.
+3. Open access publishing: This seminar discusses what open access means, the choices researchers have to face when selecting publication venues, and how those choices affect both the scientific and the general community.
+Participants learn how to evaluate open access publication channels, and receive information about the UiT Publication Fund.
+We also discuss how researchers can make their publications available in open repositories - this practice is called self-archiving and it is mandated by an increasing number of funders and institutions.

 Day 3 (optional)